TheBill2001/QtExtraSpinBox/README.md

+# Qt Extra Spin Box

+WIP

+## Caveats/Limitations

-Keypad navigation not working: require private API selectAll() does not work: cannot override default implementation setLineEdit() does not work: cannot override default implementation Context menu is not skipped when asyncify is off: require private API
+- Keypad navigation not working: require private API.

+- `selectAll()` does not work: cannot override default implementation.

+- `setLineEdit()` does not work: cannot override default implementation.

+- Context menu is not skipped when asyncify is off: require private API